-Her areas of special interest include the treatment of depression, anxiety and behavioural difficulties.
-She has experience in treating a wide range of conditions impacting children, young people and their families and works with them in a holistic and collaborative way.
+Her areas of special interest include the diagnosis and assessment of autism spectrum disorder (ASD) and ADHD.
+She has experience in treating a wide range of other conditions impacting children, young people and their families and works with them in a holistic and collaborative way.

 Dr Karim prides herself on being friendly and approachable, so if you have a question about the services she offers, please do get in touch.